Recipes, family, and slowing down

 While my kitchen bookshelf may be lined with wonderful cookbooks from celebrated chefs and bakers, there’s something really special about recipes shared among family members and friends.

-Growing up in the Hunter Valley, I was surrounded by family.
+Growing up in the Hunter Valley, NSW, Australia, I was surrounded by family.
 I was the eldest daughter in a small family of four which branched out to include many cousins, aunts, uncles and grandparents.

 A big family meant many parties and celebrations throughout the years.
 I loved these parties because they always involved plenty of fun with cousins and tables overflowing with wonderful homemade food.